Marquette University

 Law School

-Offers comprehensive legal education as one of the university's professional schools.
+Offers comprehensive legal education programs.

 Dental School